WNCC softball falls twice to McCook

 People are also reading…

-The second game saw the Cougars give up one bad inning when the Indians plated nine runs in the fourth inning.
+The second game saw the Cougars give up one bad inning when the Indians plated nine runs in the fourth.
 Both teams didn’t score in the first two innings.
 McCook then plated three in the third and nine in the fourth to hold a 12-1 lead.

 WNCC scored a run in the fourth when Erin Hanafin singles and scores on a Schweitzer single.